topbitdu/unidom-authorization/ROADMAP.md

 ## v1.6.7
 1. Improve the As Authorized shared examples for the #is_authorized! method, the #is_authorized? method
 2. Improve the As Permission shared examples for the #authorize! method, the #authorize? method

+## v1.6.8
+1. Improve the As Authorized shared examples for the #is_prohibited! method
+2. Improve the As Permission shared examples for the #prohibit! method